 |$ 21,990||$ 23,295|

-With its replacement unveiled at the Chicago Auto Show in February, the 2014 Subaru Legacy will soon be bidding farewell to the U.S. market.
-But like its successor, the 2014 Legacy remains the sole mid-size sedan that provides all-wheel drive as standard equipment in every model.
+With its replacement unveiled at the Chicago Auto Show in February, and redesigned 2015 models already arriving at this point, the 2014 Subaru Legacy is nearing its expiration date; but that doesn't mean it isn't a strong entry in the mid-size sedan field.
+Like its successor, the 2014 Legacy remains the sole mid-size sedan that provides all-wheel drive as standard equipment in every model.
 Despite that extra technology, its gas-mileage ratings are some of the segment's best, though that's a constantly moving target as automakers upgrade their new cars to meet continuously tougher fuel economy rules.